 For further information, please contact Quan Zhao (firstname.lastname@example.org), ITC; Axel Berger (email@example.com), DIE; Karl P. Sauvant (firstname.lastname@example.org), Columbia University/CCSI;

-Capacity building workshops
+Capacity building workshops for WTO delegates and government officials

 Commentary Group meetings